Here is the workflow of the User Location feature in the Awesome Weather Widget PRO.

 The first element we use to detect the location of the user is the IP address of the user’s computer or device.
 The service we use to do that is ipinfo.io.
 Their free account provides 1,000 lookups per day.

-Because there are over 4 million IPs and they are continually being reassigned to different places, the IP lookup service is not 100% accurate and never will be.
+Note: Because there are millions of IP addresses and they are continually being reassigned to different places, the IP lookup service is not 100% accurate.

 When clicked it will prompt the user to allow your website access to their location.

-If the user allows the request, your widget will populate (via AJAX, no page reload) with the new city data.
+If the user allows the request, your widget will populate with the new weather data.
 If the user blocks the request they will be presented with a search box to choose their own city.